dishb/monstera/README.md

 # monstera

-`monstera` is a cross-platform CLI to quickly retrieve system information to make issue tracking easier.
+A cross-platform CLI to quickly retrieve system information to make issue tracking easier.

 ## Features:
 A list of all the information collected: